 Sealed arrest records and records of successful participation in diversion may be used as follows:

-- The defendant must disclose the arrest if he/she applies to be a peace officer (such as a police officer).
+- You must disclose the arrest if you apply to be a peace officer (such as a police officer).
 The California Department of Justice will also disclose the arrest in connection with such an application.34

 - Criminal justice agencies may access and use sealed arrest records in the ordinary course of their duties.
 35

-- A court may use the records in determining whether to grant mental health diversion in any future criminal case against the defendant .36
+- A court may use the records in determining whether to grant mental health diversion in any future criminal case against you .36

-- The records may be used as necessary to provide continued care and treatment to the defendant.37
+- The records may be used as necessary to provide continued care and treatment to you.37

 Sealing a record in California does not remove it from consideration by an immigration court.
-But there should be no immigration consequences from mental health diversion as long as:
+Though there should be no immigration consequences from mental health diversion as long as:

-- The defendant does not plead guilty to a removable (deportable) offense or an “inadmissible” crime, and
+- You do not plead guilty to a removable (deportable) offense or an “inadmissible” crime, and

-- The defendant does not admit to any facts that are essential elements of such an offense.
+- You do not admit to any facts that are essential elements of such an offense.

 Immigrants should consult with an experienced California criminal defense attorney before agreeing to participate in a program of diversion.
-And they should never plead guilty to a crime without understanding the immigration consequences.
+Never plead guilty to a crime without understanding the immigration consequences.